fabiogomezdiaz/refarch-cloudnative-kubernetes/docs/openshift/README.md

   + **NOTE:** The actual `elasticsearch` Docker image (not the init container one) runs as non-root, so no need to rebuild that one.
 * The Docker Images for `mysql`, `couchdb`, and `mariadb` Helm charts already run as non-root, so no changes are required for these.

 Luckily, the changes to be made were quite simple.
-We only had to convert all the `bluecompute-ce` services's Docker images to run as non-root as previously discussed.
+We only had to convert all the `bluecompute` services's Docker images to run as non-root as previously discussed.
 As an FYI, the changes were made to each `Dockerfile` in the `Spring Boot` services (`inventory`, `catalog`, `customer`, `orders`, and `auth`).
 The `web` service adopted the same concepts but tailored for Node.js.

 With these changes checked into each service's Git repository, let's proceed with deploying all of the services to OpenShift.

 ### Deploy BlueCompute to OpenShift
-Now that we covered the changes for `bluecompute-ce` to adopt not just OpenShift but containers best practices, it's time to deploy `bluecompute-ce` into OpenShift.
+Now that we covered the changes for `bluecompute` to adopt not just OpenShift but containers best practices, it's time to deploy `bluecompute` into OpenShift.

 **NOTE:** This section assumes that you have a working OpenShift cluster.